-You need to drink water as it is required for survival and without water in some form the body cannot survive for more than 4 days.
+You need to drink water as it's required for survival and without water in some form the body cannot survive for more than 4 days.

-Even if you are not into holistic healing or concerned with achieving optimum health - you should still make the effort to drink water each day!
+Even if you are not into holistic healing or concerned with achieving optimum health - you should still make the effort to drink plenty of water each day!

 The average body weight is 50%-60% water while men have more than women and obese people have less than lean people.